Integrating the SDK

 classpath 'com.google.gms:google-services:4.3.10'

-(app level), add the following dependencies:
+}f.
+In build.gradle (app level), add the following dependencies:

 repositories {